akka/akka-grpc/docs/src/main/paradox/server/kubernetes.md

 The GCE load balancer only routes to pods that pass the health check.
 The default health check is a request to '/' that expects a `200 OK` return value, so it might be helpful to add this to your route.

+## Google Cloud Endpoints

+The Google cloud has a [Cloud Endpoints](https://cloud.google.com/endpoints) feature that allows exposing a gRPC API in a more 'controlled' way: you can configure API key management, authentication, monitoring quote/rate limiting, generate a 'developer portal' for your API's users and much more.
+You need to provide your `.proto` definitions when creating the endpoint, and still need to configure your own loadbalancer to expose this proxy to the outside.